 - Students are permitted to participate in the Selected Studies Program only after they have completed two semesters at Syracuse, but program proposals may be submitted for review at any time before the end of the junior year.

-- To assure timely approval, the student should submit the proposal to the Director of Advising and Academic Support at least 60 days before the registration period for the program’s first semester.
+- To assure timely approval, the student should submit the proposal to the director of academic advising and counseling services at least 60 days before the registration period for the programs first semester.

-Students who wish to participate in the Selected Studies program should consult Advising and Academic Support, 323 Hall of Languages, for a complete statement of procedures and requirements.
+Students who wish to participate in the Selected Studies program should consult the Advising and Career Services Office, 323 Hall of Languages, for a complete statement of procedures and requirements.